 My struggle with borderline personality disorder has mostly been under the surface.
 Usually when people hear “Borderline Personality Disorder”, they react like someone peed in their cereal.
-Disgust or anger that crosses their faces as they begin to talk a particular ex or the movie Gone Girl or Girl, Interrupted.
+Disgust or anger that crosses their faces as they begin to talk about a particular ex or the movie Gone Girl or Girl, Interrupted.
 Things I’ve heard about borderlines?

 “Those girls are absolutely insane.”